nkroemer/reliability/README.md

 ## Dependencies

-To use the toolbox, you need to have MATLAB and SPM12 installed.
+To use the toolbox, you need to have MATLAB and SPM12 installed (see instructions).

 ## Installing the toolbox

 1. Make sure that you have [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/download/) installed.
-1. Download the latest Version of the toolbox on [github](https://github.com/nkroemer/reliability/) and save it into your intended directory.
+1. Download the latest version of the toolbox on [github](https://github.com/nkroemer/reliability/) and save it into your intended directory.
 1. In the MATLAB 'Home' tab, click on the 'Set path' button and select 'Add with subfolders…'.
 Now, select the fmreli toolbox folder, save, and close.
 Windows users might have to open MATLAB as an administrator (by right-clicking on the MATLAB icon) to make permanent changes.
 Alternatively, you may use the command line to add the path:
 ```